-But there is more to the story, and doctors who are quick to recommend the procedure rarely share the whole truth.
-Instead cholecystectomy is presented as the only way to stop gallbladder pain and something your body will accept quite nicely, which is simplistic at best.
+Surgery is not an easy out.
+It is a drastic step that alters digestion and can potentially make your life very hard.
+Doctors who are quick to push surgery rarely share the whole truth.
+Instead cholecystectomy is presented as the only way to stop gallbladder pain and something your body will accept quite nicely.
+Wrong on both counts.

-Cholecystectomy does remove the gallbladder and stones within, but fails to heal the disease.
+Cholecystectomy is a partial fix at best.
+It does remove the gallbladder and all the stones within, but it fails to heal the disease.
 Until you cleanse your liver, thickened bile and remaining gallstones in the liver will continue to cause discomfort and other problems.

 The following remedies usually work within a few minutes to an hour.
 If you feel you are having a medical emergency, then do seek urgent help.
 But if possible, try to drink some Epsom salt water or apple cider vinegar before you go.
 You may experience enough relief to avoid the trip altogether.